goauthentik/authentik/website/docs/sources/discord/index.md

 ### Store OAuth info in attribute and create avatar attribute from Discord avatar

 :::info
-Ensure that the Discord OAuth source in 'Federation & Social login' has the additional `guilds.members.read` scopes added under 'Protocol settings'.
+Ensure that the Discord OAuth source in **Federation & Social login** has the additional `guilds.members.read` scopes added under **Protocol settings**.
 :::

 :::info
 In order to use the created attribute in authentik you will have to set authentik configuration arguments found at: https://docs.goauthentik.io/docs/core/settings#avatars
 :::

-Create a new 'Expression Policy' with the content below, adjusting the variables where required:
+Create a new **Expression Policy** with the content below, adjusting the variables where required:

 ```python
 import base64